tedee-com/tedee-api-doc/docs/source/getting-started.rst

 Registration and authentication
 -------------------------------

 Before you can use the API you must create an account first.
 This can be done using the mobile tedee app or using the `registration page <https://tedee.b2clogin.com/tedee.onmicrosoft.com/oauth2/v2.0/authorize?p=B2C_1A_Signup&client_id=02106b82-0524-4fd3-ac57-af774f340979&nonce=defaultNonce&redirect_uri=https%3A%2F%2Fjwt.ms&scope=openid&response_type=id_token&prompt=login>`_.
 Every request requires authentication token.
-The process of authentication is described in dedicated :doc:`section <authentication>`, however for now we'll just need to `get JWT` (described in mentioned section).
+The process of authentication is described in dedicated :doc:`section <authentication>`, however for now we'll just need to `get JWT <authentication.html#get-the-jwt>`_ (described in mentioned section).
 Once we've got our access token we can use Postman to make authenticated request.

 To do this open Postman and go to Authorization tab.